Skip to content

 The Ford Sierra RS Cosworth was the direct result of a Ford Motorsport project aimed at producing an outright Group A winner for racing in Europe.
 Ford soon decided to send 500 of the 1653 units built to Tickford to homologate an uprated competition engine alongside a number of other changes, the result of which was the RS500.

-Finally homologated for Group A competition in August 1987, the Ford with its aggressively-turbocharged Cosworth YBD 2.0 liter inline-4 DOHC 16-valve engine soon wreaked havoc in Group A championships all over the world.
+Finally homologated for Group A competition in August 1987, the Ford with its aggressively-turbocharged Cosworth YBD engine (2.0 liter inline-4 DOHC 16V with a Garrett T4) soon wreaked havoc in Group A championships all over the world.
 One of them was DTM, which tried to fight the overwhelming dominance of the boosted Fords with ever-increasing amounts of ballast weight and ever-decreasing air intake restrictors until banning all turbocharged engines outright at the end of the 1989 season.

 Characteristics